richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 -->

-## Acknowledgements
+## Acknowledgements & further reading

-This document was compiled from the many excellent suggestions in these posts on r/shadowrun:
+This document was compiled from the many excellent suggestions in these following posts on r/shadowrun.
+I have only included a small selection of the tips contained in these links, so if you want more, click through!

 * "[GMing Shadowrun is stressful, how can I improve?
 I am starting to feel like I am just not good enough to do it.](https://reddit.com/r/Shadowrun/comments/i6b7l6/gming_shadowrun_is_stressful_how_can_i_improve_i/)" - the thread that inspired this doc
 * "['I am a new GM' tips and tricks doc](https://reddit.com/r/Shadowrun/comments/i8bfh0/i_am_a_new_gm_tips_n_tricks_doc/)" - thread where I first suggested creating this doc.